Let’s explore the biblical meaning of Aliyah.

 Throughout history, there has always been these two types of Jews — and there always will be.
 The meaning of Ezekiel’s sticks is that at the End of Days, these two types of Jews will become one.
 God says, “I will take the Israelites out of the nations where they have gone.
 I will gather them from all around and bring them back into their own land” (Ezekiel 37:21).
 God promises that He will bring His people back to Israel, and there, they will be one nation, with one king and one God.

-At a welcoming ceremony for immigrants coming to Israel I recently attended, a member of the Knesset (Israel’s parliament) got up and said that all immigrants who come to Israel bring something good with them from their former home.
+At a welcoming ceremony for immigrants coming to Israel I recently attended, a member of the Knesset got up and said that all immigrants who come to Israel bring something good with them from their former home.
 Whether they come from Russia, Yemen, India, America, or Ethiopia, each group brings something unique from that culture.
-The result is a beautiful mosaic in which all these shades of color are made into one stunning picture.
+The result is a beautiful mosaic in which all of these shades of color are made into one stunning picture.
+This is great example of the biblical meaning of Aliyah.